amandafavaro/amandafavaro/README.md

 <h1 align="center">Hi 👋, I'm Amanda Favaro!</h1>
 <h3 align="center">I'm a software developer from Brazil focused on back-end, using .NET C#.
-In addition I also have knowledge in Angular, JavaScript, TypeScript and SQL Server.</h3>
+In addition I also have knowledge in Angular, JavaScript, TypeScript, SQL Server, SOLID and Git.</h3>

 - 👨‍💻 I'm currently developing **my personal website using Angular.**